Globe Centre News

 Warwick Law School News

-The fifth in a new series of briefs bringing current legal thinking to bear on public policy issues has been published by our research centre GLOBE here at Warwick Law School.
+The seventh in a series of briefs, bringing current legal thinking to bear on public policy issues and contemporary concerns, has now been published by GLOBE, a research centre within Warwick Law School.
+The brief is based on the Feminist Recovery Plan research project coordinated by Dr Serena Natile.